Ricotta Gnocchi Recipe

 Cut along the logs to form individual gnocchi.
-Use a wooden gnocchi board or the back of a fork to create grooves for the sauce to cling to.
+Use a wooden gnocchi board (get one here) or the back of a fork to create grooves for the sauce to cling to.
 When ready, place the gnocchi onto a floured baking sheet and refrigerate until needed.

 Bring a large pan of salted water to the boil and drop the gnocchi in.
 Stir once to stop them from sticking to each other and then cook until they rise to the surface (about 1-2 minutes).
 Remove with a slotted spoon and add to your chosen sauce.